mansoorkhan96/filament-versionable/README.md

 }
 ```

-Next, Add the Revisions page to your Resource
+Next, Add the ArticleRevisions page (that you just created) to your Resource

 ```php
 use App\Filament\Resources\ArticleResource\Pages;